-Sean Pribyl focuses his practice on maritime and international law, regulatory matters, litigation, environmental compliance, and white collar criminal law.
+Sean Pribyl focuses his practice on maritime and international law, regulatory matters, litigation, unmanned systems (“drones”), and white collar criminal law.
+His practice involves:

 Prior to a joining Blank Rome LLP, Mr. Pribyl served for six years as a U.S. Coast Guard officer and attorney, where he gained experience as an attorney-adviser in legal and policy matters related to international and maritime law, national security, major marine casualties, regulatory compliance, internal government investigations, cybersecurity, environmental crimes, maritime law enforcement, piracy, rulemaking, maritime and critical infrastructure security, the Arctic and Antarctic, Suspension & Revocations, and unmanned aircraft and vessels (“drones”).
 Mr. Pribyl also gained criminal litigation experience as a prosecutor and defense counsel in several cases, including a multi-defendant complex prosecution involving conspiracy and forfeiture counts while detailed as a Special U.S. Attorney with the U.S. Department of Justice.

 During law school, he competed on the Philip C. Jessup International Law Moot Court Team, and earned a Certificate of Concentration in International and Comparative Law.

 Prior to law school, Mr. Pribyl worked for eight years as a deck officer aboard U.S. and Marshall Island-flagged offshore supply, container, roll-on/roll-off, break bulk, and fiber optic cable vessels.

 - Counseled international clients on achieving compliance with environmental laws related to U.S. ballast water management regulations under domestic legal framework and international conventions.